 - certain benefits apply to a not-for-profit organisation, and

-- you need to be clear with those involved in your group and with donors, government and the public about what your organisation does and how it uses its money
+- you need to be clear with donors, government, the public, and those involved in your group about what your organisation does and how it uses its money

 What is ‘not-for-profit’ and ‘for-profit’ and how are they different?

 What is profit?

 Profit is an organisation’s financial gain.
 This is the extra money an organisation has from its revenue that is left after accounting for all its business expenses.